 The DB Group uses the value-at-risk approach to derive quantitative measures for market risks.
 The Group's value-at-risk figures play a role in both internal and external (regulatory) reporting.
-For a given portfolio, value-at-risk measures the potential future loss (in terms of market value) that will not be exceeded with a defined confidence level in a defined period.
-The value-at-risk for a total portfolio represents a measure of diversified market risk (aggregated using implied historical correlations) in that portfolio.
+VaR is a quantitative measure of the potential loss (in value) of Fair Value positions due to market movements that should not be exceeded in a defined period of time and with a defined confidence level..